 - Religion and American Politics

-My research on the interaction of political discourse, news media, and public opinion is anchored within the political communication and mass communication traditions of the communication discipline but draws widely from related literatures in political science, psychology, and history.
-My three-part research program examines (a) how political elites communicate strategically to influence media coverage and public perceptions; (b) how news media report political news and transmit political messages; and (c) how public opinion is or is not shaped by political discourse.
-Thus far my examination of these issues has focused largely on three topics: war, religion, and U.S. national identity.
-Whatever the topic, my work aims to both make meaningful contributions to theory and to help audiences within and outside academe make sense of political issues central to the maintenance of American democracy.
+My research focuses on political communication.
+It is anchored within the political communication, mass communication, and rhetoric traditions of the Communication discipline but draws widely from related literatures in political science, psychology, and history.
+Political communication—as a major subfield of Communication and an interdisciplinary subfield of Communication and Political Science—generally focuses on some combination of three key components of the political sphere: political elites, media, and the public.
+My three-part research program explores each of these components.
+Specifically, I employ methods ranging from quantitative content analysis and experiments to qualitative textual and rhetorical analysis to examine (a) how political elites communicate strategically to influence media coverage and public perceptions; (b) how news media cover political issues and transmit political messages; and (c) how public discourse and perceptions reflect political considerations.
+Thus far my examination of these issues has focused largely on various aspects of U.S. identity (e.g., national identity in times of war/crisis, religious identity, gender identity, racial identity) and/or on the quality ofpublic discourse (e.g., on the focus of news coverage, on the presence of incivility in the public sphere).
+Whatever the topical focus, my work aims to make meaningful contributions to theory and to help audiences within and outside academe make sense of political issues central to the maintenance of democracy.